 The Honors Program serves motivated, high-achieving students who plan to transfer to competitive colleges and universities.
 The LBCC Honors Program offers courses in more than a dozen disciplines to serve intellectually ambitious students.
 Students who complete the Honors Program have proven records of success in their applications to competitive baccalaureate programs as well as to professional and graduate schools.
-For detailed information about the LBCC Honors Program Office at (562) 938-4354 or visit us in the LAC Library (L-164) or on the web at www.lbcc.edu/honors.
+For detailed information about the LBCC Honors Program and the application process, call the Honors Program Office at (562) 938-4354 or visit us in the LAC Library (L-164) or on the web at www.lbcc.edu/honors.